Lookout Security Review: Quick Expert Summary

 Lookout is easy to install and navigate.
 The multiple theft alerts are easy to set up and configure, and the company provides lots of useful information in its various menus.
 Once registered, users also have access to the online portal where they can activate the remote device triggers and view its location on a world map.
 Basic device information, such as the carrier, handset model, and IMSI (International Mobile Subscriber Identity) number, is also found there; these are often required to report the theft to law enforcement.

-Lookout claims to have the “best mobile security support team in the world” and has certainly provided a decent number of user resources, but these fall a little short of that elaborate claim.
+Lookout claims to have the “best mobile security support team in the world,” but falls slightly short of that claim with its user resources.

-The online knowledge base offers detailed instructions for resolving common difficulties.
-Although the photos and videos were sparse, the knowledge base contains links to the company’s blog posts with clear step-by-step guides and plenty of screenshots.
+The online knowledge base provides detailed guides to tackle common issues.
+While the content may lack in visual aids like photos and videos, it links to the company’s blog posts that feature clear, step-by-step instructions, complemented by plenty of screenshots.

 It took a bit of effort to track down the personalized support channels, which only consist of ticketing support.
 I received a quick response to my test query, but a live chat system would have been a helpful addition.

 Lookout follows a freemium model and includes a 14-day free trial for users to evaluate the full product.
 The Premium tool is available as a monthly or annual subscription, and although I wasn’t wowed by many of the features, it represents a fair value for money.
+Also, it’s great that you can easily cancel your subscription and get a refund.
 The free plan doesn’t have the backup function, theft alerts, remote lock and wipe, or VPN ( without which the app is almost useless).